PLP-Database-Design/wk-7a-Anngladys/README.md

 - In the table above, the **Products column** contains multiple values, which violates **1NF**.
 - **Write an SQL query** to transform this table into **1NF**, ensuring that each row represents a single product for an order
+SELECT OrderID, CustomerName, 'Laptop' AS Product
+FROM ProductDetail
+WHERE Products LIKE '%Laptop%'
+UNION ALL
+SELECT OrderID, CustomerName, 'Mouse' AS Product
+FROM ProductDetail
+WHERE Products LIKE '%Mouse%'
+UNION ALL
+SELECT OrderID, CustomerName, 'Tablet' AS Product
+FROM ProductDetail
+WHERE Products LIKE '%Tablet%'
+UNION ALL
+SELECT OrderID, CustomerName, 'Keyboard' AS Product FROM ProductDetail
+WHERE Products LIKE '%Keyboard%'
+UNION ALL
+SELECT OrderID, CustomerName, 'Phone' AS Product
+FROM ProductDetail
+WHERE Products LIKE '%Phone%';

 ---